Ishika-325/Assembly-Endgame/README.md

 ## 📌 About the Project

-Assembly Endgame challenges you to guess a hidden word.
+Assembly Endgame challenges you to guess the hidden word from a riddle.
 Each wrong guess eliminates a programming language from the list.
 Reveal the word before all languages disappear, and celebrate your win with a confetti explosion! 🎉